-The forecast total available resources over the Medium Term Financial Plan (MTFP) has improved by £1.4m since last reported at 2023/24 Quarter 1 due to a capital receipt from the sale of Weirfield House.
+The forecast total available resources over the Medium-Term Financial Plan (MTFP) has reduced by £2.15m since last reported at 2023/24 Quarter 2.
+This is due to increases in the potential surrender to DLUHC of RTB receipts and the impact of additional posts to the establishment as a result of increasing regulatory requirements.

-Total available reserves over the MTFP are now expected to be £2.45m after deducting the £4 million balance resolved to be retained (HRA contingency).
+Total available reserves over the MTFP are now expected to be £300k after deducting the £4 million balance resolved to be retained (HRA contingency).